Our Legal Team

 Mary is a graduate of Hamilton College and Northeastern University School of Law.
 She is a past Co-chair of the Sexual Orientation and Gender Identity Committee of the IRR Section of the ABA and serves on the Honorary Board of the Boston Chapter of the American Constitution Society.

 Mary Bonauto featured in The Advocate, December 2004

 The Boston Globe Magazine's People of the Year, December 2004

-As Legal Director, Gary Buseck supervises GLAD's team of attorneys and sets legal strategy.
-He served as GLAD's Executive Director for six years, and also served as Legal Director for Lambda Legal from 2003-2004.
+Gary Buseck has been involved with GLAD in various capacities for 25 years, including serving as Executive Director between 1998-2003.
+After a year spent working at Lambda Legal from 2003-2004, Gary returned as GLAD's Legal Director, setting legal strategy and supervising GLAD's team of attorneys.
 Before coming to GLAD, Gary spent twenty years in private practice, and co-founded a Boston law firm focusing on the gay and lesbian community.
-He received both a Masters in Religious Education and a J.D. magna cum laude from Boston College.
-He has served as an Overseer of Beth Israel Deaconess Medical Center, as a board member of Victory House, and a member of the Institutional Review board of the Fenway Community Health Center.
+He received a B.A., a Masters in Religious Education and a J.D. magna cum laude from Boston College.
+He has recently completed 10 years as an Overseer of Beth Israel Deaconess Medical Center.

 Vickie Henry leads GLAD's Youth Initiative.
 Vickie joined the legal team as a Senior Staff Attorney in January 2011, after a twenty year history supporting GLAD as a volunteer and co-counsel.
 She is a skilled litigator who came to GLAD from the law firm Foley Hoag LLP, where she worked for 15 years, becoming a partner in 2002.
 Vickie focused her career on intellectual property and commercial litigation disputes.